 In summer, the internationally recognized Language Schools offer intensive immersion instruction in the 10 languages at two locations, Middlebury College and Mills College in Oakland, California.

-Finally, Middlebury's affiliation with the Monterey Institute of International Studies provides the potential for a streamlined progression to language related graduate studies.
+Finally, Middlebury's affiliation with the Middlebury Institute of International Studies at Monterey (MIIS) provides the potential for a streamlined progression to language related graduate studies.